 A few minutes before serving, I like to add the green leafy or fresh herby part for a pop of colour.
 I’m using Swiss chard here but it could just as easily be spinach, kale, arugula, or even just an insane amount of fresh herbs if that’s your thing!
 I personally like cilantro or fresh basil with this one.

-Serve this chowder in big bowls with a wedge of lemon and a few cracks of black pepper.
+Serve this Coconut Corn Chowder in big bowls with a wedge of lemon and a few cracks of black pepper.
 If you’re like me, you’ll also have a bottle of chilli oil or hot sauce at the ready.
 You know, in case of emergency.

-I hope you love this corn chowder recipe!
+I hope you love this recipe!
 Be sure to tag me on Instagram @howtomakedinner if you make it!

 Coconut Corn Chowder